matthewbordas/docs/docs/framework/wpf/advanced/wpf-globalization-and-localization-overview.md

 ### Best Practices for WPF Localization
  When you localize                          [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)]–based applications, consider implementing these best practices:

--   Use                                  local                                 ization comments to provide extra context for localizers.
+-   Use localization comments to provide extra context for localizers.

 -   Use localization attributes to control localization instead of selectively omitting                                  <xref:System.Windows.Markup.Localizer.BamlLocalizableResourceKey.Uid%2A> properties                                  on elements.
 See                                  [Localization Attributes and Comments](../../../../docs/framework/wpf/advanced/localization-attributes-and-comments.md) for more information.